oh-no-not-again/cloud-to-butt/README.md

 replaces 'Trump' with 'Hitler', among other things.

-Yes, I know about Godwin's Law.
+Yes, I know about Godwin's Law...but apparently Trump doesn't.